 Virginia protects the rights of citizens by honoring the Freedom of Information Act and allows most all court records from the appellate courts, Circuit Courts and District Courts to be accessed online by the general public.
 They have access portals built into their website.
 However, as with most states, access to juvenile records including adoptions, sealed, and expunged records will not be available.
 Additionally, the federal government has laws prohibiting court records from containing personal information such as children’s names, banking information, tax IDs, social security numbers and other sensitive data like security details or trade secrets.

-It is very quick and easy to search for Virginia court records when you use Infotracer.
-With access to hundreds of court cases in Virginia, Infotracer is the premier resource for finding court records from Fairfax County, Virginia Beach County, and Prince William County and all over the state.
-According to Virginia’s Freedom of Information Act W.Va.
+It is very quick and easy to search for VA court records when you use Infotracer.
+With access to hundreds of court cases in Virginia, Infotracer is the premier resource for finding court records from Fairfax County, VA Beach County, and Prince William County and all over the state.
+According to VA Freedom of Information Act W.Va.
 Code §29B-1-1 et seq., the public has access to review criminal court records, divorces and other family matters, civil disputes, bankruptcies, and more.

 Someone can conduct a private court records search at any time without a reason or permission.
 The only files that will not be available are those that have been sealed by a court order or by law.

-Enjoy free instant access to Virginia court records when you use the Infotracer system.
-The best way to look up cases online from Virginia circuit and district courts from all 32 judicial districts is to use a Virginia state court records search by name.
+Enjoy free instant access to the state court records when you use the Infotracer system.
+The best way to look up cases online from Virginia circuit and district courts from all 32 judicial districts is to use a VA state court records search by name.

 In 2012, the Virginia courts received 1,491,076 filings.
 In 2016, the number of filings increased by 44.3% and counted 2,150,946 filings and had 2,156,239 outgoing cases